 “Vancouver was ready for something different,” Dynes explains.
 He and Wooten had worked in notable Portland restaurants — Wooten at Nodoguro and Dynes at Noble Rot.
 They had wanted to open their own restaurant and had considered several options.
 One was to locate at Vancouver’s new waterfront, but the location didn’t fit their vision.
 And then they found the empty building on West Sixth.
 It was perfect.

 Dynes, with his expertise in wine and spirits, wanted to focus on Mezcal, an agave-based liquor made primarily from plants in Oaxaca.
 Premium Mezcals have found their way to the bars of the Portland area and are growing in popularity.
 Wooten, with his Phantom Rabbit produce farm in west Portland and his love of Mexican food, put together the idea of focusing on the best tacos that could be made.
-It’s this simple combination that has catapulted Little Conejo to success since their opening earlier this year.
+It’s this simple combination that has catapulted Little Conejo to success since their opening.

 Their vision of farm-to-table Mexican food and a place to try the best Mezcals available was a hit with Vancouver area folks.
 People were finding that every place in town was offering taps of craft beer — all good, but nothing different.
 As I sat sipping my margarita one evening, I watched people coming to pick up take-out tacos and gather around the bar.
 Families made use of the larger tables.
 It was a vibrant atmosphere with upbeat Latin music and those wonderful smells coming from the kitchen.